mongodb/mongo-powerbi-connector/install.md

 https://translators-connectors-releases.s3.us-east-1.amazonaws.com/mongo-powerbi-connector/MongoDBAtlasODBC-${release_version}.pqx
 ```
 Copy the custom connector to the `[Documents]\Power BI Desktop\Custom Connectors` directory.
-Note: The directory will need to be manually created if it does not already exist.
+Note: If the directory does not exist, it will need to be manually created.

 #### Updating Power BI Security settings
-Power BI security levels for Data Extensions will need to be lowered to allow the custom connector to be loaded.
+Power BI security levels for Data Extensions will need to be updated to allow the custom connector to be loaded.
 Follow the instructions [here](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility) to set the level to `(Not Recommended) Allow any extension to load without validation or warning.`